r3dg0d/pspwn5/README.md

 💡Idea, but a pretty bad one, is removing the ssd from the ps5, and puttin it into a pc with windows so you can see the entire PS5 FS.
 Would need to build a whole new PC though, lmfao...

-Basically, completely reverse-engineering the PS5 into a beast Gaming PC.
+😍 This project is basically, completely reverse-engineering the PS5 into a beast Gaming PC.
 Yeah... it's gonna be a long project.

 # 📖 Resources:
-Coding in C, C++, C#, makefile, java, .elf, .pkg
+Coding in C, C++, C#, makefile, java, .elf, .pkg Photoshop, JS Animations, Random.js, Video.js, etc.
+Chromium
+QEMU
+VPN
+CMD

 # Programs for messing with webpages / proxies:
 https://github.com/Crypt0s/FakeDns